liflab/beepbeep-3-palettes/Readme.md

 Building the palettes
 ---------------------

+### tl;dr

+1. Build or download `beepbeep-3.jar` and put it in the root of this repository,
+2. Run the script `build-all.sh` to build all palettes in succession.
+3. If everything goes well, all the resulting jars will be created at the root of the repository.
+Move them around and enjoy.

+### More details

 First make sure you have the following installed:

 - The Java Development Kit (JDK) to compile.
-BeepBeep was developed and tested on version 7 of the JDK, but it is probably safe to use either version 6 or 8.
+BeepBeep was developed and tested on version 6 of the JDK, but it is probably safe to use either version 7 or 8.
 - [Ant](http://ant.apache.org) to automate the compilation and build process

 Each palette depends on BeepBeep's core library, which must be built